julienfars/open-win-ambassadors/call-notes-20211110.md

 - Mostly 0-1s => Cass will give a full "OMG what is all this" tutorial
 - Mostly 3-4s => Jump into the [issues on Open WIN Community pages](https://git.fmrib.ox.ac.uk/open-science/community/Open-WIN-Community/-/issues) and have a go at those tagged "Ambassadors".
 - Mostly 2s => Chose which of the above groups to join.

+What happened: Everyone wants to do the training!
+- No-one had all 4
+- Insecurity of not knowing what is ahead of us (as amabassadors), so trying to avoid missing smth important
+- Wanting to see how other people teach

 ### Full tutorial
 Learning outcomes: